*Heritage High School Science - Mr. Kay

 If you are unable to attend an open house date on a Saturday night, you will need to make it up by attending a public viewing night at the observatory and make your own reservations for a Tuesday or Thursday evening to attend a public viewing night.

-Heritage High School Telescope Observation Nights Lab Project for the Fall of 2007
+Heritage High School Evening Observation Night Lab Extra Credit for the Fall of 2011

-Our telescope viewing nights will be held at either the Southbridge Park just north of West Mineral Avenue off of Windermere Street in Littleton or will be at Writers Vista Park, just southwest of West Mineral Avenue and Windermere Street.
-You are required to attend a minimum of 1 event, but can earn extra credit for each extra time if you cooperatively attend additional observation nights.
-Each event runs for 1½ - 2 hours.
 Family and friends are welcome, but your attention and behavior is expected to be pristine.
 You are required to sign in at the beginning and to sign out at the end of the program to earn the full attendance.
 You may not sign for another person.
-You will earn 50 points for being punctual, remain the full time, and constructively and respectfully participate.
-You can earn 10 extra credit points for attending one extra evening, 25 for attending two extra and 50 for attending four extra.
+You will earn 25 points for being punctual, remain the full time, and constructively and respectfully participate.
 With astronomy, the more you see, observe, and ask questions, the more things will begin to make sense.
 Most people aren't aware of the patterns and repetition that may occur over extended observations.

-Bring adequate clothing to stay warm since we will be starting at dusk.
-Early in the year, I would suggest long pants and sleeves so you aren’t bitten by mosquitoes and exposed to West Nile.
+Bring adequate clothing to stay warm since we will be starting at dusk, at least a jacket this year.
+Early in the year, I would suggest long pants and sleeves so you aren't bitten by mosquitoes and exposed to West Nile.
 (Insect repellent with Deet is recommended by county health.)
 You are encouraged to bring a folding chair, notepad, pen, small flashlight (which you will cover with red cellophane that evening), Planisphere (star wheel).
 If you bring food of any kind please know it is your responsibility to carry out the trash.
-Bring friends or family members so you don’t have to walk alone to your cars.
+Bring friends or family members so you don't have to walk alone to your cars.

 If a handout is available online (e.g., a newspaper article) I might include the appropriate link to the information students need on this page.